you can’t do it all alone: learn when and how to ask for help

 2. pay attention to timing

-the problem here is that it is not always easy to tell when the “right time” is – especially for sensitive requests. sometimes, there simply is no “right” time, and you are forced to choose the least insensitive time possible and hope for the best.
+the problem is that it is not always easy to tell when the “right” time is, especially for sensitive requests. sometimes there simply is no right time, and you are forced to choose the least insensitive time possible and hope for the best.

 3. use the “yes ladder” to your advantage

-sales professionals often use a psychological trick called the “yes ladder” to help boost their performance. this trick relies on a phenomenon called the priming effect, where the natural human tendency towards consistency can be used to nudge people towards making certain choices.
+sales professionals often use a psychological trick called the yes ladder to help boost their performance. this trick relies on a phenomenon called the priming effect, where the natural human tendency toward consistency can be used to nudge people towards making certain choices.

 4. use the right channel and medium

 the medium you use to ask for help counts as much as the content of the request itself. as the Canadian philosopher Marshall McLuhan famously said, “the medium is the message.”

 this means your request will be treated not only on the basis of its factual content, but the medium used to communicate it. finding the right medium for a request is a subtle and imperfect social skill that is nonetheless extremely valuable.

 societal norms in capitalist democracies tend to establish unwritten rules for certain requests. you wouldn’t make a marriage proposal to someone via text message, and you probably wouldn’t fire an employee by email. important, life-changing events demand face-to-face interaction.